ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## formatDateTime {#formatdatetime}

-Function formats a Time according to the given Format string.
-N.B.: Format is a constant expression, e.g. you cannot have multiple formats for a single result column.
+Formats a Time according to the given Format string.
+Format is a constant expression, so you cannot have multiple formats for a single result column.

 **Syntax**